zidad/backend-final-4/README.md

 ## Description

-This is a e-commerce web application built using Node.js and the Express.js framework.
-An e-commerce website is an online platform for buying and selling products and services, providing a convenient and accessible to users worldwide specialized in Accessories.
+This is an e-commerce web application built using Node.js and the Express.js framework.
+An e-commerce website is an online platform for buying and selling products and services, providing convenient and accessible to users worldwide specialized in Accessories.

 ## Table of Contents